 Underwear is more likely to have germs on it than outer clothing like jumpers or trousers.
 Underwear may contain germs from traces of faeces (poo) and from genital infections, such as thrush.

 However, you can also pick up germs on your outer clothes, for example if you nurse someone with an illness or clean up vomit.
 Germs can also get onto outer clothing if you handle contaminated food or brush against a soiled object.

 Most germs can survive on fabrics for some time.
-Read more about how long bacteria and viruses live outside the body.

 How to stop clothes spreading germs